Trilobite: Trilobite relatives

-Trilobites belong to the Artiopoda, a group of extinct arthropods generally morphologically similar to trilobites, but aside from trilobites lacking mineralised exoskeletons.
-Because of their lack of mineralised exoskeletons, non-trilobite artipodans are typically only found in exceptionally preserved deposits, mostly during the Cambrian period.
+Trilobites belong to the Artiopoda, a group of extinct arthropods morphologically similar to trilobites, though only the trilobites had heavily mineralised exoskeletons.
+Thus, other artiopodans are typically only found in exceptionally preserved deposits, mostly during the Cambrian period.

 The exact relationships of artiopods to other arthropods is uncertain.
-They have been considered closely related to chelicerates (which include horseshoe crabs and arachnids) as part of a clade called Arachnomorpha, while others consider them to be more closely related to Mandibulata (which contains insects, crustaceans and myriapods) as part of a clade called Antennulata.
+Some scholars consider them closely related to chelicerates (which include horseshoe crabs, sea spiders, and arachnids) as part of a clade called Arachnomorpha, while others consider them to be more closely related to Mandibulata (which contains insects, crustaceans and myriapods) as part of a clade called Antennulata.